Vasu1303/Vasu1303/README.md

 ## Hola Amigos 👋

-My name is **Vasu Singh** and I am a 3rd year B.Tech student at MAIT, studying Information Technology. 😀
+My name is **Vasu Singh** and I am a final year B.Tech student at MAIT, studying Information Technology. 😀

 Here are some ideas to get you started: